farcasterxyz/docs/docs/developers/guides/apps/replicate.md

 in a more structured way.

-[Shuttle](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/shuttle) is a package be used to mirror Hubble's data to a Postgres DB for convenient access to the underlying data.
+[Shuttle](https://github.com/farcasterxyz/hub-monorepo/tree/main/packages/shuttle) is a package that can be used to mirror Hubble's data to a Postgres DB for convenient access to the underlying data.

 Check out the documentation for more information.